Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions

-Finally, we acknowledge the extended body of work on vision-based global localization for UAVs.
-A recent survey that focuses on deep learning methods for UAV localization can be found here~\cite{couturier2024review, Xu2018VisionbasedUA}.
-A large part of this literature is devoted to Earth-based applications where typically a drone image is registered to geo-referenced satellite imagery.
-Given the abundance of data in this domain, progress was driven by the adaption of deep learning in existing pipelines that showed increased robustness to challenging conditions.
-For example, \cite{gurgu2022vision} incorporates SuperGlue~\cite{sarlin2020superglue} for solving this task for long distance flights in-the-wild, while~\cite{dai2023vision,he2024leveraging} rely on deep features for image retrieval for low altitude flights in urban environments.
-Multimodal inputs were also explored in this domain, with~\cite{zhu2023uav} including language descriptions of drone and satellite images to facilitate cross-view matching.

-\section{Methodology}
+\section{METHODOLOGY}

 We propose a new MbL method that is robust to challenging illumination conditions on Mars.
-Our approach focuses on improving the registration capabilities of MbL, and addresses the lack of training data in this domain.
-More specifically, we introduce Geo-LoFTR, an image matching model that learns to merge geometric and image features (Sec.~\ref{subsec:geo-loftr}), based on the state-of-the-art method of LoFTR~\cite{loftr}.
-In addition, we present MARTIAN our simulation tool that uses real orbital maps (Sec.~\ref{subsec:martian}), and our strategy for generating a training set for Geo-LoFTR (Sec.~\ref{subsec:training_set}).
+We introduce Geo-LoFTR, an image matching model that learns to merge geometric and visual features (Sec.~\ref{subsec:geo-loftr}).

+The base method, LoFTR~\cite{loftr}, can offer robustness to images with large shadows by using transformers that draw information from other parts of the image.
+Moreover, its use of linear attention layers \cite{katharopoulos2020transformers} makes it more computationally efficient than other transformer-based approaches (e.g., RoMa~\cite{roma}).
+On our Mars dataset, the LoFTR model pre-trained on the MegaDepth dataset also compared favorably with other popular methods such as SuperGlue~\cite{sarlin2020superglue} and LightGlue~\cite{lindenberger2023lightglue}, balancing computational complexity and localization accuracy across a wide variety of illumination conditions (Fig.~\ref{fig:cdf_sun_el_var}, ~\ref{fig:cdf_sun_az_var}).
+These properties make LoFTR a suitable base model for our geometry-aided image registration.

+We also present MARTIAN, our aerial simulation tool, (Sec.~\ref{subsec:martian}), and outline our dataset generation strategy (Sec.~\ref{subsec:training_set}).
 Finally, we discuss the MbL pipeline (Sec.~\ref{subsec:mbl_pipeline}).
-An overview of our method along with a summary of the pipeline is illustrated in Figure~\ref{fig:CONCEPT}.
+An overview of our framework is illustrated in Fig.~\ref{fig:CONCEPT}.